OasisDEX/summerfi-monorepo/sdk/sdk-client/bundle/README.md

 // create a user using chainId and wallet address const user = User.createFromEthereum(ChainIds.Base, '0x.........')

-// when you have deposited some assets to the vault

 // you can retrieve all user positions on a particular chain const positions = await sdk.armada.users.getUserPositions({
   user,